 The puff pastry is incredibly thin and would probably break if you looked at it hard enough!
 Plenty of pastry cream holds 3 puffed sheets together and the whole structure deconstructs quickly once you take the first forkful.
 No wonder why it’s one of the most famous French desserts.

 These are miniature sweets in the French desserts list and are either bite-size; Glaces (glazed cakes), Secs (biscuits) and Frais (pastries).
 Fancy French desserts without a doubt.

 Fancy French desserts?
 Yes, please.
-Some flavours are perfect together such as this winning combination of nuts, chocolate and espresso.
+Some flavors are perfect together such as this winning combination of nuts, chocolate, and espresso.
 There’s something so classic about Opera, layers of Jaconde light almond sponge cake each soaked in coffee syrup, ganache and coffee buttercream finished with a chocolate glaze.

 We have a lot of French chocolate desserts, but Opera is one that you really don’t want to overlook.
 For the ultimate classic touch, it’s not unusual to see its name written on the top of each slice with a touch of gold leaf.
 You don’t need to be a baker to tell that a lot of patience and time goes into making one of these.

 10. French Dessert Names: Tarte au citron